deuteros76/co2-detector/README.md

 ## Usage

-All LEDs will be turned on when the decice starts.
-After configuring the device, it will try to connecto to the configured network.
+All LEDs will be turned on when the device starts.
+After configuring the device, it will try to connect to the configured network.
 After that, only one LED will be lighted.

-The CO2 sensor takes a meassurement every second and sends an average of the last 60 CO2 and TVOC values every minute.
-The temperature and humidity sensor is used to correct the obtained data as explained in the SGP30 datasheet.
+The CO2 sensor takes a measurement every second and sends an average of the last 60 CO2 and TVOC values every minute.
+The temperature and humidity sensor is used to correct the obtained data as explained in the SGP30 data sheet.

 ## Home Assistant